nasriblack/SoftBussBookingBack1.1/README.md

 ### 🛠️ Doing

-- [ ] Implement the authentifcation flow in back => authentification
+- [ ] Imeplement the token with the right way and safe way => authentification -[ ] Implement the router of login
+  -[ ] Implement the controller and service
+  -[ ] Check the email and password in the body
+  -[X] Install the express-jwt